vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Introduction

-\textbf{Contributions.} To address these challenges, we build virtual Micro service Oriented DataBase (vMODB), a novel distributed framework that offers rich features for developing scalable and consistent distributed asynchronous applications.
+To address the conundrum, we present a holistic system architectural shift.
+Departing from the status quo, we propose to unify event log and state management and make the system aware of the global structure of transactions, the progress of event processing, and the internal state of applications.
+The key enabler of this vision is a novel \emph{programming abstraction}.
+Unlike current solutions that treat EDMA components as opaque black boxes, our abstraction flips this paradigm by capturing deep semantic metadata, including dependencies, data constraints, and event flows, making the asynchronous logic visible to the underlying system.
+This visibility enables the system to transition from a passive data store to an active coordinator that schedules event processing to guarantee ACID properties and maintain data integrity, relieving developers' burdens while preserving the key properties of EDMA.

+In this paper, we present \name, a novel distributed framework for building scalable and consistent asynchronous applications.
+The key contribution of \name\ does not stem from a specific algorithm or protocol, but rather from the co-design of a programming abstraction together with the underlying system execution and optimization.
+Our contributions are summarized as follows:

-\begin{itemize}[left=0pt] \item We propose Virtual Micro Service (VMS), a programming model that allows developers to specify their application components, including their relational data model, data constraints and dependencies, and input and output event logs. vMODB provides an application framework to realize the VMS programming model.
-Developers can develop individual application components independently through an ordinary programming language by using the vMODB SDK, which provides the abstraction of data management and event-driven execution ($\S$~\ref{sec:prog_model}).
+\begin{itemize}[left=0pt] \item We propose Virtual Micro Service (VMS), a programming model that allows developers to specify their application components, including their relational data model, data constraints and dependencies, and input and output event logs.
+It is built on the object-relational mapping (ORM) abstraction and meta-programming, both prevalent in industrial practice.
+Developers can develop individual application components independently through an ordinary programming language by using the \name\ SDK, which provides the abstraction of data management and event-driven execution ($\S$~\ref{sec:prog_model}).

-\item Multi-VMS transactions can be declared by stating the relevant VMSes and events through transaction graphs. vMODB employs the inversion of control (IoC) principle~\cite{injection} to control when the VMSes' functions involved in a multi-VMS transaction can be executed to ensure transaction isolation.
-VMS semantics are further leveraged to minimize coordination and optimize concurrent transaction execution.
-A scalable coordinator service schedules transaction execution deterministically, enabling various optimizations that maximize performance, including batch commit, asynchronous logging of events, and checkpointing, providing a comprehensive data management solution for applications implemented as EDA ($\S$~\ref{sec:system} \& $\S$~\ref{sec:protocols}).
+\item Departing from conventional EDMA, where the individual components control when to process the incoming events, \name\ employs the Inversion of Control (IoC) principle~\cite{ioc}, where a scheduling service and the VMSes collaborate to control when to execute the VMSes' functions involved in a multi-VMS transaction to ensure transaction guarantees.
+The VMS abstraction enables \name\ to leverage the application semantics to minimize coordination and optimize concurrent execution, enabling various performance optimizations, including parallelization of VMS functions, deterministic transaction scheduling, and efficient commit and logging ($\S$~\ref{sec:architecture} \& $\S$~\ref{sec:protocols}).